Skip to main content Scroll Top

 Central Areas

 The large open fronted, thatched main area includes a dining room, lounge and drinks station where coffee and tea are available throughout the day.
 This leads down to the campfire area where breakfast and predinner drinks are served under the stars.
+There is also a small swimming pool near the main area with deck and sun loungers.

 Facilities

-Wi-Fi – No
+Wi-Fi – Yes

 Power for Charging – Yes

-Swimming Pool – No
+Swimming Pool – Yes

 Habitat & Wildlife